 3) Increase the substrate breathability (improve exterior venting and/or old paint stripping)

-4) Reduce the substrate surface temperature (use lighter paint colors)
+4) Reduce surface temperature (use lighter paint colors)

 I hope this helps.

 Painting Contractor in San Francisco Bay Area